-In addition, the enthusiasm and commitment of temperance supporters could be maintained through temperance songs at rallies, meetings, churches, parades, and elsewhere.
+Also the commitment of supporters could be maintained through temperance songs.
+This could be at rallies, meetings, churches, parades, and elsewhere.

-As churches became involved in the temperance movement, they began to see drinking alcohol as a sin.
-This, of course, supported the newer objection against all alcohol.
-But it created a problem.
-Jesus had made and consumed wine.
-To deal with this problem, theologians developed the ‘two-wine’ doctrine.
-When Jesus made or drank ‘wine,’ it was unfermented grape juice.
-And when the Bible made positive references to ‘wine,’ it was really only grape juice.
+When Jesus made or drank “wine,” it was simply grape juice.
+And when the Bible made positive references to “wine,” it was really only grape juice.
 But any negative statements about wine referred to fermented grape juice.

 Hark! the world is hoarse with wailing.

 And there’s more to come tomorrow.

 Naught will curb our sad condition,

 Oh! thou earth and thou great heaven,

 Are no means of rescue given?

 Yes, there are on one condition.

 Yes, there are with prohibition